-4-aminopyridine is a new medication that may be useful in treating dizziness associated with cerebellar disorders.
-It is related to 3,4 Diaminopyridine (3-4 DAP) which acts to a greater extent on outside the brain than 4-AP.
-4-AP is preferred to 3-4 DAP for central nervous system conditions, presumably because it gets into the brain to a greater extent (Kalla et al, 2011)
+4-aminopyridine is an obscure medication that may be useful in treating dizziness associated with cerebellar disorders.
+It is related to 3,4 Diaminopyridine (3-4 DAP).
+3-4 DAP which acts to a greater extent on outside the brain than 4-AP, and for treatment of cerebellar disorders, 4-AP is preferred to 3-4 DAP because it gets into the brain to a greater extent (Kalla et al, 2011).

 4-AP is a prescription medication.
-There are several ways of getting 4-AP.
+There are several ways of getting 4-AP in the US.
 If you have multiple sclerosis, or if you are very wealthy, you can get 4-AP under the brand name of "Ampyra".
 Ampyra is a 10 mg time-release preparation of 4-AP.
 If you do not have MS, as there is no other FDA approved indication, your insurance company will likely not cover Ampyra, leaving you to pay out of your pocket (and it is very expensive).
+Think $1000/month.

-4-AP is a potassium channel blocker that works both on nerves and the central nervous system (Leigh, 2003) .
+4-AP is a potassium channel blocker that works both on nerves and the central nervous system (Leigh, 2003).
 4-AP affects cerebellar metabolism (Bense, 2006).
 Some authors suggest that it increases the excitability of the cerebellar Purkinje cells (Glasauer et al, 2005).
+Some authors sugest that it increases the resting discharge and precision ...
+(Strupp et al, 2017).
+Although it is a little difficult to say exactly what precision of firing rate means in a biological system, this makes 4AP a unique medication.
+From the same authors, 4AP also has effects that persist after the drug is stopped, attributed to a "neuroprotective effect".
+All together, at least in the German literature, 4AP would seem to be almost miraculous.

 There are also other miscellaneous reports of improvement in various cases.